Ahmed336-cell/quizzler_flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application. in this project, I used OOP principles {Encapsulation, Abstraction...} + using Alert box
+This project is a starting point for a Flutter application ( Quiz App).

+in this project, I used OOP principles {Encapsulation, Abstraction...} + using Alert box